Do you worry if you know enough English test vocabulary for the IELTS or TOEFL exam?

 Those exams require you to understand and use so much English vocabulary!
-It’s 25% of your IELTS writing and speaking scores, and at least as important to your TOEFL scores.
-Your understanding of the reading and listening sections depends so much on your word knowledge!
-A few unknown words-- especially in the test instructions or questions-- can leave you unsure about a whole section.
+It’s 25% of your IELTS writing and speaking scores, and at least as important for the reading and listening tests.
+The TOEFL requires even more academic vocabulary.

 Are you wondering how you’re ever going to learn all you need for the test-- or even where to start?

 Learn the vocabulary and skills you need to succeed on the IELTS or TOEFL exam!

 (These skills will help you reach your goals in the English-speaking world as well!)